RomainPelletant/style_code_c/README.md

                 posix extended regular expression for contents marked as valid defaults to ASCII-only $'^[[:print:]\t]*$'

-                on most shells use $'regex' instead of 'regex' for c-style automatic expansion of characters like \t

         -s, --submodules
                 do not exclude git submodules automatically